hipay/hipay-docs/hipay-enterprise-sdk-magento_2/12-Local-payment-methods.md

 Then, create your payment method configuration file and save it in `src/etc/adminhtml/system`.
-Don't forget to enter your payment method code in the `id` attribute of `groups` tag and to change the `label` tag.
+Don’t forget to enter your payment method code in the `id` attribute of `groups` tag and to change the `label` tag.

 Example for the SisalPay method with a minimum configuration: